ibm-cloud-docs/mqcloud/mqoc_mft_qmgr_enablement.md

 This tutorial will cover the following :
-1. Configure the MQ on Cloud queue manager(s) to be an MFT Coordination, Command and Agent queue manager, and then create MFT Agents(as source or destination agent).
+1. Configure the {{site.data.keyword.mq_short}} queue manager(s) to be an MFT Coordination, Command and Agent queue manager, and then create MFT Agents(as source or destination agent).
 The tutorial provides steps for both of the supported topologies.
     - **1.1 :** Single Queue Manager Topology: Single queue manager is configured as agents queue manager, commands queue manager and coordination queue manager.
     - **1.2 :** Multiple Queue Manager Topology: In this topology multiple queue managers will be used.